Tax Guides

 • Rental and lease agreements

-• Records of any work-from-home expenses you claim as sole trader tax deductions
+• Records of work-from-home expenses claimed as sole trader deductions

 Tax and compliance records: